iliakan/javascript-book/Readme.md

 The area of coverage starts from core features and may be extended.
 JavaScript is large.
 JavaScript is hot.
 Learn JavaScript.

-You can see the book online at <http://javascript.info> or clone the repo, browse and contribute locally.
+You can see the book online at <http://javascript.info> or clone the repo, browse and contribute.

 # Contribute